Bailey leads Davidson against George Mason

 Davidson, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Davidson faces George Mason after Reed Bailey scored 32 points in Davidson’s 72-66 victory against the Richmond Spiders.
+BOTTOM LINE: Davidson hosts George Mason after Reed Bailey scored 32 points in Davidson’s 72-66 victory against the Richmond Spiders.

-The Wildcats are 10-1 on their home court.
-Davidson is eighth in the A-10 with 24.2 defensive rebounds per game led by Bobby Durkin averaging 5.2.
+The Wildcats have gone 10-1 at home.
+Davidson ranks third in the A-10 with 15.8 assists per game led by Bailey averaging 3.7.

 The Patriots have gone 7-1 against A-10 opponents.
-George Mason is 1-3 in one-possession games.
+George Mason is 6-0 when it turns the ball over less than its opponents and averages 12.5 turnovers per game.

-Davidson averages 8.5 made 3-pointers per game, 1.1 more made shots than the 7.4 per game George Mason gives up.
-George Mason has shot at a 46.0% clip from the field this season, 1.3 percentage points above the 44.7% shooting opponents of Davidson have averaged.
+Davidson scores 75.9 points, 13.7 more per game than the 62.2 George Mason gives up.
+George Mason averages 6.5 made 3-pointers per game this season, 1.6 fewer made shots on average than the 8.1 per game Davidson allows.

-TOP PERFORMERS: Durkin averages 3.3 made 3-pointers per game for the Wildcats, scoring 15.3 points while shooting 43.6% from beyond the arc.
-Bailey is averaging 20.3 points, 6.3 rebounds and 3.7 assists over the last 10 games.
+TOP PERFORMERS: Bailey is averaging 20.3 points, 6.3 rebounds and 3.7 assists for the Wildcats.
+Bobby Durkin is averaging 16.0 points over the last 10 games.

-K.D.
-Johnson is averaging 6.9 points for the Patriots.
-Darius Maddox is averaging 12.9 points over the last 10 games.
+Darius Maddox is shooting 30.1% from beyond the arc with 1.6 made 3-pointers per game for the Patriots, while averaging 13.8 points.
+Jalen Haynes is shooting 57.5% and averaging 12.3 points over the past 10 games.

 LAST 10 GAMES: Wildcats: 5-5, averaging 73.0 points, 30.2 rebounds, 14.8 assists, 5.3 steals and 1.2 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 70.8 points per game.